httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 --- abstract

-To aid debugging, HTTP caches often append header fields to a response explaining how they handled the request in an ad hoc manner.
+To aid debugging, HTTP caches often append header fields to a response, explaining how they handled the request in an ad hoc manner.
 This specification defines a standard mechanism to do so that is aligned with HTTP's caching model.

 --- middle

 # Introduction

 To aid debugging (both by humans and automated tools), HTTP caches often append header fields to a response explaining how they handled the request.
-Unfortunately, the semantics of these headers are often unclear, and both the semantics and syntax used vary between implementations.
+Unfortunately, the semantics of these header fields are often unclear, and both the semantics and syntax used vary between implementations.

 This specification defines a new HTTP response header field, "Cache-Status", for this purpose with standardized syntax and semantics.